CheyneWilson/ubatch/README.md

 * A batch size reaches a certain threshold
 * Periodically, regardless of batch size

-Jobs are submitted to the micro-batch processor via the `Submit(job Job[T]) Result[R]`.
+Jobs are submitted to the micro-batch processor via the `Submit(job Job[T]) Result[R]` method.
 This returns when the micro-batch has been processed and the result is available.

+## Importing

+This package has not been published to a package repo.
+See roadmap for more info.

 # Usage

-The `MicroBatcher` is created via the `NewMicroBatcher(conf UConfig, processor *BatchProcessor[T, R], logger *slog.Logger)` function.
+The `MicroBatcher` is created via the `ubatch.New(conf UConfig, processor *BatchProcessor[T, R], logger *slog.Logger)` function.
 The logger is optional and `nil` can be provided which will disable logging.

-## Importing

-This package has not been published to a package repo.
-See roadmap for more info

 ## Batch Processor